ntnhut/LeetSolve/docs/source/Hash_Table/03_H_1695_Maximum_Erasure_Value_int.md

 9. The current position of `nums[i]` is updated in the `position` map.

-10. The code calculates the maximum sum using the sliding window approach.
+10. The code calculates the maximum sum using the {index}`sliding window` approach.
 If `start` is still equal to `-1`, it means that all elements up to `nums[i]` are unique, so the maximum sum is simply `sum[i]`.
 Otherwise, the code calculates the maximum of the current `maxSum` and the sum of the elements between the current position `i` and the `start` position.
 This ensures that the subarray contains unique elements.

 11. Finally, the function returns `maxSum`, which contains the maximum sum of a subarray with unique elements.